ruc-practical-ai/data-loaders/nbia_manifest_files/README.md

 ## Available Manifest Files

 This repository contains several manifest files ready to use for downloading data.
-When data is downloaded using the tools in this repository, a `LICENSE` file is automatically placed in the corresponding directory in `nbia_downloads`.
+When data is downloaded using the tools in this repository, a `LICENSE` file is automatically placed in the corresponding directory in `downloads/nbia`.
 For each dataset, refer to the corresponding `LICENSE` file for its terms of use.

 ### Small Test Manifest: Lung Phantom Dataset (Zhao, B.)